Roberto Bautista Agut: 2021: Two finals, Wimbledon fourth round

-2022: Second ATP Cup Final, 350th career win, 10th & 11th titles
+2022: Second ATP Cup Final, tenth title, 350th career win

 Bautista Agut has played a pivotal role in Spain's 2022 ATP Cup journey, by winning all of his three singles matches in the group stage.
-He then beat Hubert Hurkacz of Poland in the semi finals in 3 sets to lead Spain into the final.
+He then beat Hubert Hurkacz of Poland in the semi-finals in 3 sets to lead Spain into the final.
 In the final, Bautista Agut suffered the decisive loss to Félix Auger-Aliassime as Team Canada won the title.

 Bautista Agut reached the final of the 2022 Qatar ExxonMobil Open in Doha again to set a rematch with Nikoloz Basilashvili.
 He won the Doha title for the second time and his tenth in his career.
 Also in February he recorded his 350th win at the 2022 Dubai Tennis Championships.

+On grass, in June, he reached the final in Mallorca but lost to Stefanos Tsitsipas in the championship match.

 At the 2022 Generali Open Kitzbühel he won his eleventh title defeating wildcard debutant Filip Misolic.

-At the 2022 Astana Open he defeated eight seed Felix Auger-Aliassime and lucky loser Pavel Kotov to reach the quarterfinals.
+In October at the 2022 Astana Open he defeated eight seed Félix Auger-Aliassime and lucky loser Pavel Kotov to reach the quarterfinals.